nesv/pm/README.md

 Unforuntaely, pm is not go-get-able.
-Since I did not want to have to write command-line parsing stuff (read: "reinvent the wheel"), I'm using [cobra](https://github.com/spf13/cobra) to do all of the fancy stuff.
+Since I did not want to have to write command-line parsing stuff (read: "reinvent the wheel"), I'm using [cobra](https://github.com/spf13/cobra) to do all of the fancy stuff, and I am relying on [gpm](https://github.com/pote/gpm) to manage the dependencies.

-To build pm, you will need to have [gpm](https://github.com/pote/gpm) installed.

-Now, once you have gpm installed, all you need to do is run:
+Once you have gpm installed, all you need to do is run:

 	$ make